+Children's learning and development could be observed, for example, when they...

-Provide opportunities for children to 1.1 Develop an awareness of their immediate environment (e.g., people, animals, plants, places, events) Spontaneously talk about their observations and/or thoughts when they notice something interesting (e.g., a caterpillar crawling on a leaf, posters in the lift) Are eager to observe, explore and investigate the environment or things they are interested in (e.g., wanting to find out more about the Malay wedding they observed at the void deck) Show interest and curiosity to explore and/or use a range of materials (e.g., view finders, map of Singapore, world map) provided in the classroom 1.2 Ask questions about their immediate environment, why things happen and how things work Ask questions about their observations of people (e.g., Why is the person wearing a mask?), events (e.g., Why do we always see fireworks on National Day?) and inventions and technology (e.g., Who invented the television?
+• Spontaneously talk about their observations and/or thoughts when they notice something interesting (e.g., a caterpillar crawling on a leaf, posters in the lift)

+• Are eager to observe, explore and investigate the environment or things they are interested in (e.g., wanting to find out more about the Malay wedding they

+• Show interest and curiosity to explore and/or use a range of materials (e.g., view finders, map of Singapore, world map) provided in the classroom

+• Ask questions about their observations of people (e.g., Why is the person wearing a mask?), events (e.g., Why do we always see fireworks on National Day?) and inventions and technology (e.g., Who invented the television?
 How did people in the past pass on messages to one another?)

-Ask questions about why things happen (e.g., Why is there a rainbow in the sky after the rain?
+• Ask questions about why things happen (e.g., Why is there a rainbow in the sky after the rain?
 Why does ice cream melt?) and how things work (e.g., How does the MRT work?
 How does a light bulb work?
 How do toy cars move?
-How did the letters get from the sender to our letterbox?)
+How did the letters get from the sender to our